 Motivational Interviewing - is a conversational technique that helps a person assesses their readiness to stop the behavior and seek treatment.

 Assertive Community Treatment - a team approach to care that serves individuals whose symptoms of mental illness result in serious functioning difficulties and supports those individuals in taking steps towards independent living.

 Early Assessment and Support Alliance (EASA) -provides information and support for young adults ages 12-25 experiencing symptoms of psychosis for the first time.

 School Counseling - providing support to schools and students during the school year within the schools.

 We serve anyone and everyone in Wallowa County.
 You will receive service regardless of your age, gender, race, culture, religious affiliation, and physical or mental ability.
 No one will be denied clinical services because of an inability to pay.
 We also offer a sliding fee scale.
 Other funding may be available to offset fees for services.

 Mental and Behavioral Health Services can benefit anyone.
-We offer help when individuals/families feel depressed, anxious, are having problems in relationships, can’t sleep, have had negative experiences that affect how they feel about life, struggling with substance use, and many other problems.
-We also understand many individuals/families are dealing with lots of issues or a complexity of issues.
+We offer help when individuals/families feel depressed, or anxious, are having problems in relationships, can’t sleep, have had negative experiences that affect how they feel about life, struggle with substance use, and many other problems.
+We also understand many individuals/families are dealing with lots of issues or complexity of issues.
 Our services are designed to welcome, engage, and provide integrated services to individuals and families with multiple and complex issues.
 All of us have problems and sometimes need the help of others so that we can achieve our most important and meaningful life goals.

 How Do I Get Started?

 Call us at 541-426-4524 to get started.
-We would love to help you start your journey to total mind, body and spirit wellness and help you live a happy, hopeful, productive and meaningful life.
+We would love to help you start your journey to total mind, body, and spirit wellness and help you live a happy, hopeful, productive, and meaningful life.